jhammarstedt/LSTM_stock_price_pred/README.md

 # stock_pred
-Stock price prediction project with LSTM
+Stock price prediction project with LSTM for the LINC R&A Spring 2019.